List of islands of Scotland

 This is a list of islands of Scotland, the mainland of which is part of the island of Great Britain.
 Also included are various other related tables and lists.
 The definition of an offshore island used in this list is "land that is surrounded by seawater on a daily basis, but not necessarily at all stages of the tide, excluding human devices such as bridges and causeways".
 (Note: Various other definitions are used.
 For example the General Register Office for Scotland define an island as "a mass of land surrounded by water, separate from the Scottish mainland" but although they include islands linked by bridges etc. this is not clear from this definition.
 Haswell-Smith (2004) uses "an Island is a piece of land or group of pieces of land which is entirely surrounded by water at Lowest Astronomical Tide and to which there is no permanent means of dry access".
 This is widely agreed to be unhelpful as it excludes bridged islands.
 However, the large numbers of small tidal islets essentially defy categorisation.)

 Scotland has around 900 offshore islands, most of which are to be found in four main groups: Shetland, Orkney, and the Hebrides, sub-divided into the Inner Hebrides and Outer Hebrides.
 There are also clusters of islands in the Firth of Clyde, Firth of Forth, and Solway Firth, and numerous small islands within the many bodies of fresh water in Scotland including Loch Lomond and Loch Maree.
 The largest island is Lewis and Harris, which extends to 2179 km2, and there are a further 200 islands which are greater than 40 ha in area.
-Of the remainder, several, such as Staffa and the Flannan Isles, are well-known, despite their small size.
-Some 101 Scottish islands are currently permanently inhabited, of which 96 are offshore islands.
+Of the remainder, several, such as Staffa and the Flannan Isles, are well known, despite their small size.
+Some 101 Scottish islands are currently permanently inhabited, of which 89 are offshore according to 2011 census data.
 Between 2001 and 2011, Scottish island populations as a whole grew by 4% to 103,702 although by 2022 the total had fallen back to just under 103,000.
 (Note: The RESAS data is not totalled but a figure of 102,900 can be derived from adding the individual figures on the list.
 This total excludes an entry for a population of 46 on 'Mainland', which does not appear to refer to any island and the 'island' of Rubha nan Gall, which is listed with a population of 6.
 As the name implies, and as both OS maps and the locations holiday cottage website make clear, this is a headland, not an island.
 There are other complications.
 The total of all the islands in the island local authority areas do not appear to add up to the total provided by the 2022 census for those authorities.
 The raw data held by the National Records of Scotland is here but not in an accessible format.)